JavaScript is required

 Practice building your own sentences with different time markers.
 Take a simple sentence and transform it across tenses by swapping markers.
 "Tôi ăn cơm" (I eat rice) becomes "Tôi đã ăn cơm" (I ate rice), "Tôi đang ăn cơm" (I'm eating rice), "Tôi sẽ ăn cơm" (I will eat rice).
 This kind of exercise helps cement the pattern in your mind.

-If you want to practice Vietnamese with real content and see these time markers in action, Migaku's browser extension lets you look up words instantly while watching Vietnamese shows or reading articles.
+If you want to practice Vietnamese with real content and see these time markers in action, Migaku's browser extension and app let you look up words instantly while watching Vietnamese shows or reading articles.
 You can build your vocabulary naturally while seeing how native speakers actually use these grammar patterns.
 There's a 10-day free trial if you want to check it out.

 Learn Vietnamese with Migaku